Facebook Instant Games

 - Upload your game to Facebook background

 - Share your game on Facebook

 First, use Cocos Creator to build the game

-Using Creator open the project that needs to be published.
-Open the Build panel from the Menu bar -> Project, select the Facebook Instant Game in the Platform dropdown of the Build panel:
+Using Creator open the project project that needs to be published.
+Open the Build Publish panel from the Menu bar.
+Select

 After the build is complete, a

-fb-instant-gamesfolder will be created in the release package directory
+fb-instant-games folder will be created in the specified directory:

 Create a new application in the background of Facebook, add an Instant Games in Add a Product, set the game category, and save the changes.
 (For details, please refer to the setting application)

 Install http-server package via npm

 Create the private key and certificate through openssl.
 The path needs to be assigned to the built